Hakeemmidan/blog/content/about/index.md

 ---

 Hi,
-I’m Hakeem.
+I’m Abdulhakeem.
+You can call me Hakeem.
 I have experience building full-stack applications in many languages and frameworks.
-What I've learned over time is that the main mental challenge often lies in the logic behind what you are building, and not in the language/framework itself.
+What I’ve learned over time is that the main mental challenge often lies in the logic behind what you're building, and not in the language/framework itself.

 Outside of work, I enjoy painting, playing volleyball, soccer, scuba diving, and hanging out with friends.
 I also enjoy reading about business and finance.

-I am currently looking for software engineering and finance positions and I would love to hear about your company!
+I'm currently looking for software engineering and finance positions and I'd love to hear about your company!

 You can find me on: